apache/skywalking/docs/en/api/query-protocol-deprecated.md

 # Deprecated Query Protocol
-The following query protocol is deprecated since 9.5.0.
+The following query services are deprecated since 9.5.0.
+All these queries are still available for the short term to keep compatibility.

 Query protocol official repository, https://github.com/apache/skywalking-query-protocol.